VadymPopov/next-easygoing/README.md

 With Netflix&Chill, you can spend less time deciding and more time enjoying your movie night.

+## Internationalization Support

+EasyGoing now supports internationalization (i18n) to cater to users from various linguistic backgrounds.
+With the addition of multiple language options, you can enjoy EasyGoing in English, Spanish, or Ukrainian.
+Here's how to navigate through the different language versions:

+1. **English**: The default language of EasyGoing is English.
+2. **Español (Spanish)**: To switch to the Spanish version, simply click on the language selector button and choose "Español."
+3. **Українська (Ukrainian)**: For the Ukrainian version, click on the language selector button and select "Українська."

 ## Technologies Used

 EasyGoing is built using modern web technologies to ensure a seamless user experience.
 Here are the key technologies used: